NickyDaB/IGME-201/exercises/logic-and-loops/exploring_variables.md

 ## Reference

-If you want reference to the full script, then you can find it here:
+If you want reference to the full program, then you can find it here:

 ```C#
 namespace ConsoleApp1